 Website: Hideaway

-Walking distance from local attractions: Hideaway’s central location in Mayfair means that it is within easy walking distance of several local attractions.
-Take a stroll through Berkeley Square or Shepherd Market, both just a stone’s throw away from the pub.
+Walking distance from local attractions: The first stop is Hideaway, a pleasant walk’s distance from some of London’s most iconic sights.
+Take a leisurely stroll through Berkeley Square or Shepherd Market, both just a stone’s throw away from this delightful pub.
 Alternatively, head to Green Park or The Royal Academy of Arts, located just a 10-minute walk away, for a taste of London’s history and culture.

-Overview/History: Introducing the charming and quirky Hideaway, a newly established pub located on Mount Street.
+Overview/History: A charming and quirky, yet understated new pub located on the bustling Mount Street.
 This gem of a spot has become a go-to for Mayfair locals, thanks to its unique blend of vintage Parisian decor and delicious food.
-Whether you’re looking for a hearty breakfast to start your day, a healthy lunch, or an early dinner, the menu offers a wide range of options to satisfy all tastes.
+Whether it’s a filling breakfast to energise you for a big day out, a healthy lunch, or an early dinner before hitting the town, this pub offers more than just a pint, with a menu covering a wide range of options to satisfy all tastes.

 Coburg Bar